Who can apply:

 • Projective Techniques

 • Contemporary Integrative Models- Including CAT & MBCBT

 “The PG Advanced Diploma in Psychotherapy is accredited by the National Counselling Society (NCS) and, at the discretion of the Society, is a route onto a national register of counsellors which is accredited by the Professional Standards Authority

 FEES 2019/20 (including VAT)

 Year One –

-There is an additional fee for the marking of the final Case study and Transcript costs dependent on the year of submission.
-Submissions on or after Feb 1st 2019 fee will be £720
+There is an additional fee for the marking of the final Case study and Transcript.
+Submissions on or after Feb 1st 2019 the fee will be £720

 Once you have begun a training year you are committed to the full fee for that year.
 Please note that Fees may be subject to increase in future years.